 I’m struggling to pay my rent what do I do?

-Landlords will not be able to evict a tenant who can’t pay rent unless they cause damage, commit violence or engage in criminal activity.
+Landlords will not be able to evict a tenant who can’t pay rent due to the impact of COVID-19, unless they cause damage, commit violence or engage in criminal activity.

 If an agreement can’t be made, tenants and landlords are being told to visit Consumer Affairs Victoria.

 My landlord is threatening to evict me if I can't pay rent.
 What can I do?
 Can I be evicted if I can’t pay my rent due to the impact of COVID-19?

 The Victorian Government has now implemented an evictions moratorium.
 This means that from 15 April 2020 there is an interim 60 day stop on evictions for rental arrears where the tenant is in has now implemented an evictions moratorium.
 This will be followed by restrictions in place for 6 months for rental arrears evictions for those financially disadvantaged by COVID-19.

 After the interim 60 day stop on rent arrears evictions, a landlord will be required to enter into negotiations on rent reduction in good faith with the tenant.
 If they are unsuccessful at reaching a mutually agreed outcome either tenant or landlord can seek assistance from Consumer Affairs Victoria.
 Only after negotiations have failed can a landlord seek to terminate the agreement.
 The Victorian Government will have discretion to assess whether it is fair and reasonable to evict in the circumstances of each case.

 For you to be protected by the 60 day stop on evictions and the longer six month restrictions, your household needs to be able to demonstrate any 1 or more rent paying members of the household have: